NuSphere PhpED Review

 Coming from a PHP background, I am used to scripting from the beginning.
 And since PHP argues that it’s made for rapid development, in reality the code you produce is very rapid and unorganized as well.
 While of course rapid development and organization/quality are not mutually exclusive, reality is different.
 You can see an example of what I mean, when you try to run scripts written for PHP3 with the register_globals option turned off.

-Over the years, I began to organize my projects in a different manner.
-Primarily this was due to development for clients has to follow a certain standard, code-wise (make ’em scale), code documentation and organization in general.
+Over the years, I began to organize my projects differently.
+Primarily this was due to development for clients have to follow a certain standard, code-wise (make ’em scale), code documentation and organization in general.

 Smart-Sync